-IMPORTANT NOTE: The prerequisite to take this course is SOC200H1 and at least .5 FCEs at the SOC300 level, preferably selected from the recommended preparation courses: SOC281, SOC355, SOC356, SOC381, and SOC382.
+IMPORTANT NOTE: The prerequisite to take this course is SOC200H1 and at least .5 FCEs at the SOC300 level, preferably selected from the recommended preparation courses: SOC 281, SOC 355, SOC356, SOC381, and SOC382.
 Students without these prerequisites will be removed at any time they are discovered.

 Most of the readings are journal articles that you can easily download.
-I will make other readings available to you for copying.
+I have asked Syllabus Service to set up Course Reserves for this course and will e-mail you when this is done.
+I will make other readings available to you on Blackboard in Course Materials..
 You MUST read the readings for each class BEFORE the class so that you can participate in class discussion - this is a fourth year seminar, not a lecture course.